jacquelinejou/CapstoneProject/README.md

     * If username already taken, popup message to tell user.
 Can cancel and return to welcome page or okay and try again.
 * Map Screen
     * Shows a user a map with markers in the location of each post of the day.
       * When click on a marker, will recenter with marker in the center of the screen and a popup window will appear above the marker with the post image, username, date, number of comments and reactions.
       * A scroll bar will also appear at the bottom of the screen that can horizontally scroll and see all the posts on the map.
-As the user scrolls, the map will shift to the current post in the tab bar.
       * When the user taps on the map where there is not a marker, the popup window and scroll bar will close.
+      * When user taps on a post in scroll bar, will recenter on that post's location and popup with a post details page.
+* Post Details Screen
+    * Shows user's post details, including their video, username, post date/time, number of comments and reactions
+    * User can tap on the number of comments or reactions to see all the comments/reactions and add their own.
+* Comments Screen
+    * Users can see all the comments, which user commented, and the comment time.
+    * Users can add their own comment.
+* Reactions Screen
+    * Users can see all the reactions, who reacted, and the reaction time.
+    * Users can add their own reaction, using the front camera to take a photo.
 * Calendar Screen
     * Shows the users previous posts on a calendar
         * For each day that the user posted, their post image will appear on the calendar
+        * When users click on the calendar cell, their video will popup and be played
 * Picture Taking Screen
-    * Allows the user to take a photo for 5 minutes after a notification is sent out.
+    * Allows the user to take a 5-second video for 5 minutes after a notification is sent out.
-    * Can take a photo and post it, using both the front and back camera.
+    * Can take a video and post it, using both the front and back camera.

 ### 3. Navigation